|

 Road trip pros and cons

-Bright notes for traveling under your own steam include not having to wait in line at train stations or airports, no taking your shoes off at security checks and, if you lose your luggage you have only yourself to blame.
+Other bright notes for traveling under your own steam?
+They include not having to wait in line at train stations or airports, no taking your shoes off at security checks.
+And, if you lose your luggage -- you have only yourself to blame!

 Another more positive consideration to take into account is, of course, "the road less traveled".
-In short, it might very well be worth the extra cost for an opportunity to find some little-known discovery not found in any guide book, or to experience an off-the-beaten-highway adventure that you can wax poetic about later.
+In short, it might very well be worth the extra cost for an opportunity to find a unique discovery not found in any guide book, or to experience an off-the-beaten-highway adventure that you can brag about when you get home.

 Road trip tips